SaaS vs PaaS vs IaaS: What You Need to Know with Examples

 Due to the rampant increase in cybersecurity, 38% of companies have chosen to adopt cloud-based systems to improve disaster recovery.

 These statistics, and many more, show how much of an influence a platform SaaS is.

 SaaS Company Examples:

 Amazon Web Services (AWS)

-Amazon has now expanded beyond its ecommerce offering to support cloud-based IT resources and applications.
+The company has now expanded beyond its ecommerce offering to support cloud-based IT resources and applications.
 Amazon web services focuses on a pay-as-you-go pricing model.

 They provide over 70 services which includes server management, database, networking, analytics, deployment, management, and the IoT.